 October 16-18, Singapore, TAUS 2019, Mandarin Orchard Hotel

-The opening day of the conference saw Shunee Yee of CSOFT International and Nicholas Goh of Verztec Consulting take the stage for a keynote discussion between leaders of two of the largest global and Asia-based providers of localization and translation services.
+The opening day of TAUS 2019 saw Shunee Yee of CSOFT International and Nicholas Goh of Verztec Consulting take the stage for a keynote discussion between leaders of two of the largest global and Asia-based providers of localization and translation services.
 In one of the most interesting forums of the entire conference, Shunee was asked to talk about the importance of balance in the industry.
 How to keep balance between humans and machines?
 How will big data and AI affect translation?
 How to navigate conservatism and globalism?
 How to manage the roles of both the creative powers of linguistic teams and the intelligence that massive data can provide?
 Is there still room for the “human touch” in the Modern Translation Pipeline, or is it time for machines to finally take over the heavy lifting?
 Simply put, where is the industry going, and how long until it gets there?

 A look at the past